-11. TRANSITIONAL ARRANGEMENTS
+9. TRANSITIONAL ARRANGEMENTS

-(i) There will be no loss of substantive salary on signing of this agreement.
+There will be no loss of substantive salary on signing of this Agreement.

-12. PROGRESSION
+10. PROGRESSION

-- (i) Progression within levels shall be by way of competencies as set out in Annexure 2. - (ii) Progression to a higher position shall be by competitive selection for an advertised vacancy, unless the position is banded across a number of levels, grades or classes.
+- (i) Pilot and Crew progression within levels shall be by way of competencies as set out in Annexure 2. - (ii) A review will be undertaken on completion of an employee's 6 month probationary period allowing the ability for an employee to progress multiple levels subject to satisfying the relevant experience and skills. - (iii) Following the probationary review progression will only be to the level immediately above and an employee can only be progressed one level in any 12 month period. - (iv) Progression to a higher grade shall be by competitive selection for an advertised vacancy, unless the role is banded across a number of levels, grades or classes.